RicoJia/ricojia.github.io/_posts/2026/2026-05-26-foundation-pose.markdown

 Example with $m = 0.2$:

-if the ADD metric we get is:
+If the ADD metric is:

 ```
 Pose A ADD = 2 cm  -> positive